Construct, visualize and analyze the antenna elements in the Antenna Toolbox.

 Use an RLS filter to extract useful information from a noisy signal.
 The information bearing signal is a sine wave that is corrupted by additive white gaussian noise.

 Model a dual-tone multifrequency (DTMF) generator and receiver.
-The model includes a bandpass filter bank receiver, a spectrogram plot of the generated tones, and a shift register to store
+The model includes a bandpass filter bank receiver, a spectrum analyzer block showing a spectrum and spectrogram plot of

 Implement two common methods of envelope detection.
 One method uses squaring and lowpass filtering.
 The other uses the Hilbert transform.
 This example illustrates MATLAB® and Simulink®